-&lt;sup>2 In the Matter of RCN Corporation Petition for Special Relief, CSR-8166, Order, DA 09-2260 rel.
+3 In the Matter of RCN Corporation Petition for Special Relief, CSR-8166, Order, DA 09-2260 rel.
 October 9, 2009.

-&lt;sup>3 In the Matter of Cable Television Technical and Operational Requirements, MB Docket No. 12-217, Notice of Proposed Rulemaking, FCC 12-86, rel.
+4 In the Matter of Cable Television Technical and Operational Requirements, MB Docket No. 12-217, Notice of Proposed Rulemaking, FCC 12-86, rel.
 August 3, 2012.

-4. Signal Leakage and Aeronautical Frequency Monitoring
+(§76.611).
+Form 320 must be filed electronically via COALS https://apps.fcc.gov/coals/.

-- Cable systems operating in frequency bands 108-137 and 225-400 MHz must perform certain signal leakage tests, as set forth in 47 CFR § 76.1803 and § 76.614. - Affected providers must file Form 320 "Basic Signal Leakage Performance Report - on an annual basis, "at least once each calendar year, with no more than 12 months between successive tests thereafter" (§76.611).
-Form 320 must be filed electronically via COALS https://apps.fcc.gov/coals/. - In the event a cable system signal leakage impacts certain aeronautical frequencies, cable systems must also file Form 321, Aeronautical Frequency Notification.
+• In the event a cable system signal leakage impacts certain aeronautical frequencies, cable systems must also file Form 321, Aeronautical Frequency Notification.

-5. Annual FCC Regulatory User Fees
+6. Annual FCC Regulatory User Fees

-- Pursuant to 47 C.F.R. § 1.1155, cable operators operating on October 1, 2014 must pay an annual regulatory fee in 2015 on a per-subscriber basis, based on the number of basic cable subscribers served on December 31, 2014.
-The regulatory fee applicable to fiscal year 2014 was set at \$0.99 per subscriber, based on the number of basic cable subscribers served on December 31, 2013.
-If the Commission remains consistent with past practice, it will issue a fact sheet in early 2015 addressing what providers owe for fiscal year 2014, and when the fee is due.
+- Pursuant to 47 C.F.R. § 1.1155, cable operators operating on October 1, 2015 must pay an annual regulatory fee in 2016 on a per-subscriber basis, based on the number of basic cable subscribers served on December 31, 2015. - Government entities5 and non-profit entities6 that are exempt from taxation under section 501(c) of the IRS Code are exempt from regulatory fees and need not submit payment.
+See 47 CFR § 1.1162. - De minimis exception: The FCC increased the de minimis exception threshold to \$500 from \$10.
+Regulated entities whose total regulatory fee liability amounts to less than \$500 are exempt from payment of regulatory fees. - The regulatory fee applicable to fiscal year 2015 (FY 2015) was set at \$0.96 per subscriber, based on the number of basic cable subscribers served on December 31, 2014.
+If the Commission remains consistent with past practice, it will issue a fact sheet in early 2016 addressing what providers owe for fiscal year 2015, and when the fee is due.
 Regulatory fees are typically due in late August or September.
-In 2014, the regulatory fee was due September 23, 2014. - Government entities and non-profit entities that are exempt from taxation under section 501(c) of the IRS Code are exempt from regulatory fees and need not submit payment.
-See 47 CFR § 1.1162.
+In 2015, the regulatory fee was due September 24, 2015.7

-&lt;sup>4 "For purposes of this exemption, a government entity is defined as any state, possession, city, county, town, village, municipal corporation, or similar political organization or subpart thereof controlled by publicly elected or duly appointed public officials exercising sovereign direction and control over their respective communities or programs."
+5 "For purposes of this exemption, a government entity is defined as any state, possession, city, county, town, village, municipal corporation, or similar political organization or subpart thereof controlled by publicly elected or duly appointed public officials exercising sovereign direction and control over their respective communities or programs."
 47 CFR § 1.1162(b).

-&lt;sup>5 See 47 CFR § 1.1162(c).
+6 See 47 CFR § 1.1162(c).
 Such non-profit entities must provide proof of status to the Commission within "60 days of its coming under the regulatory jurisdiction of the Commission or at the time its fee payment would otherwise be due, whichever is sooner."